choucalate/kooaba-api-v1/README.md

 ## Obtaining API access

-Access to the API can be obtained via [http://www.kooaba.com/en/developers/query_api](http://www.kooaba.com/en/developers/query_api).
+Note: this version (v1 and and v2-beta) of the API is deprecated.

+You can sign up to the latest version (v 4.x) under [http://www.kooaba.com/en/plans_and_pricing](http://www.kooaba.com/en/plans_and_pricing).
+The documentation for v4 can be found under [http://docs.kooaba.com/](http://docs.kooaba.com/).

 ## Using the API